Jim McInally: Nottingham Forest

 He was flown down by Brian Clough to watch Nottingham Forest against Manchester United for the final league game of the 1983/84 season (Forest won 2--0).
 He was a guest of Forest at the game with two other players they were signing, Johnny Metgod and Gary Megson.
-McInally's Forest debut was in and end of season tour in Australia.
+McInally's Forest debut came during an end of season tour in Australia.
 While living in Nottingham's Balmoral Hotel he spent Christmas as a guest at the Clough household.
 McInally was player of the year at the end of his first Forest season.
 Despite this success he stayed at Forest for only 18 months.
 In the summer of 1985 Stuart Pearce was signed by Clough.
 Pearce was the makeweight in a £300,000 deal bringing Coventry centre-back Ian Butterworth to Forest.
 So unsure was Pearce of his footballing future that after the transfer he advertised his services as an electrician in Forest's match-day programme.
 However Pearce immediately established himself at left back making 30 league appearances before the end of the season.
 McInally played beside Pearce in some games that season before leaving after his last game on 26 December 1985.
 McInally's last game was a 1–0 win away at Birmingham City.